See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Method

-The user demonstrates a new skill part $s_{\text{new}}$ suitable for the current context, i.e., introducing a new branch in the task graph.
-The Switcher $\mathcal{S}$ is retrained to distinguish between the existing successor $s_{\text{old}}$ and the newly introduced successor $s_{\text{new}}$, thereby updating the DS-local classifier.
+\paragraph{Branch (recovery behavior)} The user demonstrates a new skill part $s_{\text{new}}$ suitable for the current context, i.e., introducing a new branch in the task graph.
+We represent the insertion of a DS as a split of the original skill part $s_{\text{old}}$ into two segments, $s_{\text{oldA}}$ and $s_{\text{oldB}}$, with the DS located between them (see Fig.~\ref{fig:placeholder}).
 A direct edge from the DS to the $s_{\text{new}}$ is added.
-We represent the insertion of a DS as a split of the original skill part $s_{\text{old}}$ into two segments, $s_{\text{oldA}}$ and $s_{\text{oldB}}$, with the DS located between them (see Fig.~\ref{fig:placeholder}).
+The permitted successor set of the new DS is initialized as $M^U_d \gets \{ s_{\text{oldB}} \}$ and extended with each skill part demonstrated from this DS, $M^U_d \gets M^U_d \cup \{ s_{\text{new}} \}$.
+The Switcher $\mathcal{S}$ is retrained to distinguish between the existing successor $s_{\text{oldB}}$ and the newly introduced successor $s_{\text{new}}$, thereby updating the DS-local classifier.